c-layer/contracts/tutorials/12-AdvancedSale.md

    sale = await BonusTokensale.new(token.address, vaultERC20, vaultETH, tokenPrice, priceUnit)
 ```

-To allow the sale to distribute half of the tokens, we must increase the allowance.
+To allow the sale to distribute half of the tokens, we must increase the allowance:

 ```javascript
    await token.approve(sale.address, supply/2, { from: accounts[1] })
 ```

-Finally, you may want to note the initial amount available in the ETH vault.
+Finally, you may want to note the initial amount available in the ETH vault:
 ```javascript
    await web3.eth.getBalance(vaultETH)
 ```